hexpm/hexpm/lib/hexpm_web/templates/docs/rebar3_publish.html.md

 The package is configured in the `src/<myapp>.app.src` file.
 [See below](#example-app-src-file) for an example file.
 While the dependencies of the application are in `rebar.config`, [as seen below](#example-rebar-config-file) as well.

 First, make sure that the `vsn` property is correct.
 All Hex packages are required to follow [semantic versioning](http://semver.org/). `vsn` and the app name are the only required properties.
+While your package version is at major version "0", any breaking changes should be indicated by incrementing the minor version.
+For example, `0.1.0 -> 0.2.0`.

 Then fill in the `description` property.
 It should be a sentence, or a few sentences, describing the package.
 The `description` is optional but highly recommended.